UoA-CARES/facenet_ros/README.md

 ### Take image for registration

 First you should make dataset directory any you want.
 For example, ~/dataset.
+Image topic name for cv_camera /cv_camera/image_raw
+Node that the image handling node needs to be running as well For cv_camera this is $ rosrun cv_camera cv_camera_node

         $ rosrun face_recognition_facenet take_image.py --image <rgb_image_topic_name> --destination ~/dataset/<Class Name>